RedditRecs

 Reddit Icon

-_EnderPixel • about 1 month ago
+_EnderPixel • 3 months ago

 I used the FitBit app and 2 watches over the course of my fitness journey.
 I actually liked the 2nd one (Luxe) but idk how accurate it actually was.
 The app worked for me but that was before Google acquired them.
 I ended up upgrading to a Samsung watch for non-fitness smart watch uses and moved to MyFitnessPal for food logging.
 I chose MFP because it will automatically sync to Samsung Health to record my activity, sleep, etc in one place.